cloudnative-pg/cloudnative-pg/docs/src/database_import.md

 - cleanup of the database dump file
 - optional execution of the user defined SQL queries in the application database via the `postImportApplicationSQL` parameter
+- execution of `ANALYZE VERBOSE` on the imported database

 ![Example of microservice import type](./images/microservice-import.png)

-For example, the YAML below creates a new 3 instance PostgreSQL cluster (latest available major version) called `cluster-microservice` that imports the `angus` database from the `cluster-pg96` cluster (with the unsupported PostgreSQL 9.6), by connecting to the `postgres` database using the `postgres` user, via the password stored in the `cluster-pg96-superuser` secret.
+For example, the YAML below creates a new 3 instance PostgreSQL cluster (latest available major version at the time the operator was released) called `cluster-microservice` that imports the `angus` database from the `cluster-pg96` cluster (with the unsupported PostgreSQL 9.6), by connecting to the `postgres` database using the `postgres` user, via the password stored in the `cluster-pg96-superuser` secret.

 ```yaml
 apiVersion: postgresql.cnpg.io/v1